Zhiyuan-Amos/blog/_posts/2024-08-28-advanced-oauth2-swes.md

 ### Personal Access Token (PAT)

 PAT is another means of obtaining authorization for User Accounts, and popular applications like GitHub ("the main application" for clarity.
-Applications integrating with "the main application" are known as "third-party applications") allow users ("third-party developers" for clarity) to generate PATs.
-It's a lot easier to obtain authorization as third-party developers only need to:
+Applications integrating with "the main application" are known as "integrator applications") allow users ("developers" for clarity) to generate PATs.
+It's a lot easier to obtain authorization as developers only need to:

 1. Create a PAT on the main application
 2. Add the PAT to HTTP Requests sent to the main application's APIs

-Whereas there's more complexity in using OAuth 2 as third-party developers need to:
+Whereas there's more steps required to use OAuth 2 as developers need to:

 1. Create an OAuth 2 Client on the main application
-2. Import an OAuth 2 Client library in code
+2. Import an OAuth 2 Client library in the code of the integrator application
-3. Configure the OAuth 2 Client in code
+3. Configure the OAuth 2 Client in the code of the integrator application

-These steps are likely non-trivial for a developer unfamiliar with OAuth 2.
+These steps are likely non-trivial for a developer unfamiliar with OAuth 2, especially so because there are more values that can be configured in OAuth 2.

-However, OAuth 2 provides better User Experience as each user of the third-party application does not have to create a PAT on the main application and set the PAT in the third-party application; they only have to login to the main application.
+However, OAuth 2 provides better User Experience as each user of the integrator application does not have to create a PAT on the main application and set the PAT in the integrator application; they only have to login to the main application.
 So, PAT should typically only be used when both of these conditions are met:

-1. Only the third-party developer is using the third-party application.
+1. Only the developer is using the integrator application.
 2. The PAT is configured to only expire after a long period of time (i.e. way longer than the lifetime of a typical Access Token.
 Therefore, PAT usage should be restricted to secure environments.
 Otherwise, if the PAT is leaked, a malicious actor can gain access to the user's resources for a prolonged period of time, until the user manually revokes it).

 Lastly, note that PAT has no standards governing it, which means there's no industry-wide recommendations for best practices and pitfalls to avoid when implementing a PAT solution.